-Urban cycling is becoming increasingly popular on a global scale, and a couple of dosen cities are investing time, money and ressources in order to become more and more bike-friendly in terms of infrastructure, regulations and environmental benefits.
+Urban cycling is becoming increasingly popular on a global scale, and a couple of dozen cities are investing time, money and resources in order to become more and more bike-friendly in terms of infrastructure, regulations and environmental benefits.
 According to the world’s most comprehensive inventory and ranking of bicycle-friendly cities, Copenhagenize Index 2017, these are the world’s 20 most bike-friendly cities!

 #20 Montreal, Canada